KayaEnis/padicHeights/README.md

 **Dependencies**

 * Jennifer Balakrishnan's code for computing Coleman integrals of differentials of the third kind is required for Ex5.4.sage.
 Get it from https://github.com/jbalakrishnan/AWS and follow the instructions there.
+To rebuild sage, run sage -br.
 * The third-named author's and Stevan Gajović's code for computing Coleman integrals of differentials of the third kind is required for Ex5.4(fast).sage.
-Get it from https://github.com/StevanGajovic/heights_above_p and follow the instructions there.
+Get it from https://github.com/StevanGajovic/heights_above_p and move the folder heights_above_p to the present folder.
 * The first-named author's code for computing p-adic Néron functions is required for QCExample/qchabauty_example.sage, NeronExamples/example_5_3.sage and NeronExamples/example_5_4.sage.
 Get it from https://github.com/bianchifrancesca/padic_heights_g2 and move the folder p-adic_heights_g2 to the present folder.
 Also change the loading paths as follows:

 In p-adic_heights_g2/heights_and_abelian_integrals.sage change